francisco-com-au/abstracted-resources/README.md

 ## Where we want to go
 - Platform Engineers will still lock down the cloud and inject their opinions, this is good for many reasons.
 But they also need to provide an interface that is easy to consume.
 You can't expect your Developers to understand the complexity of your platform.
-- Platform Engineers will create *Abstracted Resources* that everyone can consume *easily*
+- Platform Engineers will create *Abstracted Resources* that everyone can consume *easily*.
 - Developers will consume those Abstracted Resources from code if they feel comfortable or from a *nice* UI.

 This is no revolutionary idea.
 I'm not claiming to be a visionary.
 But the thing is that we just don't do it.
 Why?
 Because it's too hard.
 It's too hard for Platform Engineers to create these offerings.
 And this is where we come in.
 We want to make it easy for Platform Engineers to create abstractions to then make it easy for Developers to do their job.